This post may contain affiliate links, view our disclosure.

 • Don’t skip toasting the almond flour.
 The recipe will still work if you don’t, but it adds a subtle toasted nut flavor component to these cookies.

 • Don’t overbake these.
-It can be a little tricky because these cookies aren’t crisp when they first come out of the oven.
-They will crisp more as they cool.
+It can be a little tricky because these cookies aren’t crisp when they first come out of the oven, but they crisp more as they cool.
 They’re done when they’re set and an even golden (not dark brown) color.

 What is Speculaas?

 Speculaas is a crisp, brown, richly spiced, thin shortcrust cookie from the Netherlands.
-This cookie is traditionally made to celebrate St. Nicholas’ Day, which is on December 6.
+This cookie is traditionally made to celebrate St. Nicholas’ Day (also called the Feast of Saint Nicholas or Sinterklaas), which is on December 6.
 Speculaas typically contain the following spices: cinnamon, nutmeg, ginger, cloves, cardamom, and white pepper.

-You will find slight variations of Speculaas cookies in different European countries, including Germany, Austria, and Belgium.
+You will find slight variations of Speculaas cookies in different European countries, including Germany (Spekulatius), Austria, and Belgium (Speculoos).

-You can read more about the differences between Speculaas and Speculoos on The Speculaas Spice Company and Van De Loo’s Original.
+You can read more about the differences between Speculaas and Speculoos on The Speculaas Spice Company.

-Speculaas and Gingerbread are similar, and they contain several of the same spices.
-However, these cookies contain different ratios of spices.
-As a result, Gingerbread typically has a more peppery bite than Speculaas.
+Speculaas and gingerbread are similar, and they contain several of the same spices.
+However, these cookies contain different ratios of spices, sweeteners, and fat.
+As a result, gingerbread typically has a more peppery bite as well as more sweetener (typically brown sugar and/or molasses) than Speculaas.
+Additionally, Speculaas are thin and crispy, and gingerbread’s texture can vary.

 More Sweet Holiday Recipes to Make